Quartet AmabileQuartet Amabile

 Meguna Naka began playing the violin at the age of four and switched to the viola at the age of 21.
 She was a prizewinner in the elementary school division of the 2005 Student Music Concours of Japan in Nagoya.
 After graduating from Toho Gakuen Music High School, she went on to earn a degree from Toho Gakuen School of Music, and to complete the master’s course at the Hanns Eisler School of Music in Berlin.
 She has appeared on programs such as “Untitled Concert,” “Recital Passio” and “Viola Space,” in the concert series “B→C,” and in numerous festivals including the Tokyo Spring Music Festival, Miyazaki International Music Festival, Kirishima International Music Festival and Kitakyushu International Music Festival.
 She performed with Nobuko Imai in “The 5th Nobuko Imai Viola Recital.”
 She is a Chanel Pygmalion Days Chamber Music Artist and a Music Dialogue Artist.

 Meguna Naka has studied violin with Ryoji Kubo, and viola with Ryo Sasaki and Walter Küssner.
-She is currently the principal violist of the New Japan Philharmonic.
+She has been the principal viola player of the New Japan Philharmonic from April 2021 to the end of April 2024.
 She plays a Montagnana viola on special loan from the Munetsugu Collection.

 Meguna Naka started playing violin at the age of 4 and switched to viola at the age of 21.
 After graduating from the music department of Toho Gakuen School of Music, she completed the master’s degree program at Hanns Eisler Music University in Berlin.
-She is principal violist in the New Japan Philharmonic.
+She has been the principal viola player of the New Japan Philharmonic from April 2021 to the end of April 2024.
 She plays a 1722 Domenico Montagnana viola, on special loan from the Munetsugu Collection.

 Tatsuki Sasanuma, Cello